 The other information comprises information included in the Strategic Report and Governors' Report, but does not include the parts of the of the Accountability Report described in that report as having been audited, the financial statements and my auditor's certificate thereon.
 The directors are responsible for the other information.
 My opinion on the financial statements does not cover the other information and except to the extent otherwise explicitly stated in my certificate, I do not express any form of assurance conclusion thereon.
 In connection with my audit of the financial statements, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.
-If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statement of this other information, I am required to report that fact.
+If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statements themselves.
+If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.

 I have nothing to report in this regard.
+Opinion on other matters prescribed by the

-Opinion on other matters prescribed by the Companies Act 2006
+Companies Act 2006